-Recommended Text:
+Required Text:

-J. Jacod and P. Protter, Probability Essentials, second edition, Springer 2004.
+• Jean Jacod and Philip Protter, Probability Essentials, second edition (corrected second printing), Springer 2004.

 Course Description:

 Measure spaces, independence, expectations, convergence theorems, distribution functions and characteristic functions.

 Prerequisites:

 No formal prerequisites are required, although this course is offered exclusively for graduate students.
 To quote from the introduction in the text: No probability background is assumed.
 The reader should have a good knowledge of (advanced) calculus, some linear algebra, and also "mathematical sophistication."